 - Set favorite/most-used dashboards – with the ability to schedule data updates at any frequency you choose, you can quickly refresh your most critical dashboards for up-to-the-minute information.

-If you haven’t yet taken advantage of these benefits, take a look at ClicData’s mobile BI offering via a free trial on an app specific for your mobile browser.
+If you haven’t yet taken advantage of these benefits, take a look at ClicData’s mobile BI offering via a free trial on an app specifically for your mobile browser.
 Our dashboards are fully responsive, adapt to any size screen and send instant alerts with attached dashboards.